-One of the questions that often comes up when forming an LLC is if the LLC should be member-managed or manager-managed.
-While it is a fairly simple process to form an LLC in Colorado, choosing between member-managed or manager-managed is where many business people get hung up.
-Learn more about how to form an LLC in Colorado.
+One of the questions that arise when forming an LLC is if the LLC should be member-managed or manager-managed.
+While it is a fairly simple process to form an LLC in Colorado, choosing between member-managed or manager-managed is where many business people get confused.

 Member managed differs in management involvement .
-If you and one partner want to be involved in the management and the smaller decisions that affect the LLC on a daily basis, then you will probably want to be member-managed.
+If you and one partner want to be involved in the management and the smaller decisions that affect the LLC on a daily basis, then member-managed is best.
 Almost all single-member LLCs will be member-managed, at least in the beginning.